Morning-glories and bindweeds

 Stems many, slender, smooth, to several metres long, twining or often creeping along the ground, leaves stalked, alternate, ovate or triangular, long-pointed, base heart-shaped, blade to 9 cm long and 7 cm wide, with 6-7 veins on each side of the midrib, margin entire.
 Inflorescences are axillary, flowers funnel-shaped, solitary or several together, sepals obovate or rounded, to 8 mm long, corolla bright yellow, to 2 cm long and across.

-The specific name is Latin, meaning ‘twin’, maybe alluding to the flowers often being 2 together.
+The specific name is Latin, meaning ‘twin’, maybe alluding to the flowers often appearing in pairs.

 In these pictures, Merremia gemella is covering large areas on the embankment along the Suei Wei River, Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)